 Get help if you feel like a flare-up is about to happen.
-Use your rescue medicine as your doctor instructed.
+Use your quick-relief medicine as your doctor instructed.
 Let people around you know what is happening.
 Don't ignore the attack or hope it will go away on its own.
 It won't and you might end up in the emergency department.

 You also have the power to prevent flare-ups, at least some of the time.
 Here's what you can do:

 |American Lung Association The mission of this group is to prevent lung disease and promote lung health.
 Contact the group at: American Lung Association|

 61 Broadway, 6th Floor